-Attribute Control Charts (p, np, c, u): Implementation & Factory Deployment
+Attribute Control Charts (p, np, c, u): Implementation and Factory Deployment

 Attribute data represents discrete quality characteristics—pass/fail outcomes, defect counts, or nonconformities per inspection unit.
-Unlike continuous measurements tracked on SPC Fundamentals & Control Chart Taxonomy, attribute charts require distinct statistical foundations rooted in the binomial and Poisson distributions.
-Manufacturing operations frequently deploy p, np, c, and u charts when measurement systems are impractical, inspection is destructive, or quality criteria are inherently categorical.
-This article details the mathematical boundaries, Python implementation patterns, and production constraints for automating these charts on the shop floor.
+Unlike continuous measurements tracked on variable charts (see SPC Fundamentals & Control Chart Taxonomy), attribute charts require distinct statistical foundations rooted in the binomial and Poisson distributions.
+Manufacturing operations deploy p, np, c, and u charts when measurement systems are impractical, inspection is destructive, or quality criteria are inherently categorical.

-The choice between p/np and c/u charts hinges on two operational factors: whether the metric tracks defectives (nonconforming units) or defects (nonconformities), and whether the inspection sample size remains constant.
-The p-chart monitors the proportion of defective items, while the np-chart tracks the absolute count of defectives under a fixed sample size.
-The c-chart counts defects per constant inspection unit, and the u-chart normalizes defect counts across variable sample sizes or inspection areas.
+The choice between p/np and c/u charts hinges on two operational factors: whether the metric tracks defectives (nonconforming units) or defects (nonconformities), and whether the inspection sample size is constant.

 Production-Ready Python Implementation